Private tuition aid bill on way Reynolds’ desk

 In the Senate, Republicans used a debate process rule that effectively made it so Democrats could not introduce amendments.

-“It is a willful, blatant way of cutting everybody out from perfecting the bill and listening to our constituents who sent us hundreds of emails (about) what’s wrong with it,” said Sen. Bill Dotzler, a Democrat from Waterloo.
+“It is a willful, blatant way of cutting everybody out from perfecting the bill and listening to our constituents who sent us hundreds of emails (about) what’s wrong with it,” Sen. Bill Dotzler, D-Waterloo, said.
 “Why wouldn’t you want to listen to the public?
 Why wouldn’t you want to listen to somebody who might have a good idea? …

 “I’ve been here longer than any other senator in this room,” Dotzler added.
 “And I’ve never seen anything so blatant in all my years.”